Origin of the pseudogap and its influence on superconducting state: 1. Introduction

-One of the most fascinating properties of the cuprates is the opening of a gap (pseudogap) above $T_{c}$ in the underdoped and optimally doped regime, where most abnormalities observed \cite{TTimusk}.
-The origin of the pseudogap and its relation to the superconducting (SC) gap are fundamental questions to realize the physics underline the high-temperature superconductors.
-Although much progress has been made, the issue remains open.
-There are two distinct scenarios on the relation between the pseudogap and the SC gap\cite{STS}.
-1) The one-gap scenario: The pseudogap is viewed as the precursor of the SC gap, reflecting pair fluctuation above $T_{c}$, and would acquire phase coherence below $T_{c}$\cite{Emery}.
-The argument was based on angle-resolved photoemission spectroscopy (ARPES)\cite{HDing,Loeser,Valla}, electron tunnelling \cite{Renner}, and thermal transport measurements\cite{Hawthorn}, etc; 2) The two-gap scenario: The pseudogap is not directly related to the SC gap, but emerge from some ordered states such as antiferromagnetic (AF)\cite{AF}, staggered flux\cite{SF}, stripe\cite{STRIPE}, spin or charge density wave\cite{SCDW}, and orbital circulating currents\cite{OCC}, etc. and competes with SC gap.
-Models account for these ordered states capture some aspects of the pseudogap, but a theoretical framework which gives a full picture from the pseudogap to SC state is not yet established.
-Nevertheless, many experiments, including ARPES\cite{Kaminski}, electronic Raman scattering\cite{LeTacon}, and elastic neutron diffraction\cite{Fauque}, etc. seem to favor the two-gap scenario.
-More recently, the improved ARPES data\cite{Tanaka,WSLee,TKondo,KTerashima,Kanigel} showed that the gap opens near the antinodal region, and vanishes near the nodal region in the pseudogap state, which leads to the arc structure of the Fermi surface.
-In the SC state, the pseudogap dominates the antinodal region, while the simple d-wave type gap dominates the nodal region.
+One of the most fascinating properties of the cuprates is the opening of the pseudogap above the superconducting (SC) critical temperature $T_{c}$ in the underdoped and optimally doped regime, where most abnormalities observed\cite{TTimusk}.
+The origin of the pseudogap and its relation to the SC gap are fundamental questions to realize the physics underline the high-temperature superconductors.
+Although much progress has been made, the issues remain open.
+There are two distinct scenarios on the relation between the pseudogap and SC gap\cite{STS}.
+1) The one-gap scenario: The pseudogap is viewed as the precursor of SC gap, reflecting pair fluctuation above $T_{c}$, and would acquire phase coherence below $T_{c}$.\cite{Emery,PALee} The argument was based on angle-resolved photoemission spectroscopy (ARPES)\cite{HDing,Loeser,Valla}, electron tunneling \cite{Renner,Campuzano}, and thermal transport measurements\cite{Hawthorn}, etc.; 2) The two-gap scenario: The pseudogap is not directly related to the SC gap, but emerges from some ordered states such as antiferromagnetism\cite{AF}, staggered flux\cite{SF}, stripe\cite{STRIPE-Emery,STRIPE-Kivelson}, spin or charge density wave\cite{SCDW-Moon,SCDW-Greco}, orbital circulating currents\cite{OCC}, and resonating valence bond spin liquid\cite{YRZ}, etc., and competes with SC gap.
+Many experiments, including ARPES\cite{Kaminski,Hashimoto,RHHe}, electronic Raman scattering\cite{LeTacon}, and elastic neutron diffraction\cite{Lipscombe,Fauque}, etc., seem to favor the two-gap scenario.
+More recently, the improved ARPES data\cite{Tanaka,WSLee,TKondo,KTerashima,Kanigel,Kanigel2} showed that the gap opens near the gap (antinodal) region, and vanishes near the arc (nodal) region in the pseudogap state, which leads to the arc structure of the Fermi surface.
+In the SC state, the pseudogap dominates the gapped region, while in the arc region, the simple d-wave type gap dominates.